sindresorhus/p-queue/readme.md

 // => 'Queue is idle.
 Size: 0  Pending: 0'
 ```

+`idle` event gets called every time the queue reaches an idle state.
+On the other hand `onIdle()` callback is only called once when the queue becomes idle instead of every time the queue is idle.

 ## Advanced example

 A more advanced example to help you understand the flow.